-- D8.4 Where the Progression and Award Board has determined that the student is given the opportunity to resit failed modules (all or some elements of assessment), reassessment will normally be permitted prior to the commencement of the student's next academic stage of study. - D8.5 Regulation D5.7 will not apply for resit opportunities. - D8.6 Retrieval of failure obtained by resit will result in component capping i.e. the minimum pass grade will be recorded for those elements that were reassessed.
-The Progression and Award Board shall have the discretion to utilise the higher of the two grades received to determine the final component mark to be recorded.
-The overall grade for the module will not be capped. - D8.7 Where component capping has produced an overall module fail but the grade(s) achieved would have resulted in an overall module pass had the component capping not been applied, the Progression and Award Board shall have the discretion to confirm the overall module grade with a pass mark.
+- D8.1 A resit is the opportunity to re-attempt a component of assessment(s) in order to pass a module overall within the same academic year as the original attempt as part of the recognised resit period. - D8.2 Where compensation has not been or cannot be applied, students will normally be given the opportunity to resit any failed modules (all or some elements of assessment within the module).
+The reassessment in those failed modules will normally be permitted in the resit period prior to the commencement of the student's next academic stage of study. - D8.3 Regulation D5.7 will not apply for resit opportunities. - D8.4 Retrieval of failure obtained by resit will result in component capping i.e. the minimum pass grade will be recorded for those elements that were resat.
+The overall grade for the module will not be capped.